About Allegheny West

 Until the First World War, Allegheny West was the place for Pittsburgh’s elite.
 But everything changes and in the years between the wars, the leading families left their big homes and moved north to Sewickley or east to Squirrel Hill and Shadyside.

-That brings us to the present the most recent 30 years or so.
+That brings us to the present the most recent decades (four or so).
 Now we wish we could say that it has been all beer and skittles, but nothing is that simple, especially the reclamation of a city neighborhood.

 Caring for Allegheny West